JoinCODED/WS-Dart-M4-Loops/01_loops/01_while_loops.md

-We can use a loop to execute a block of code multiple times, and our first type of loops is a `while` loop.
+We can use a loop to execute a block of code multiple times.
+There are many types of loops.
+We're gonna get into the first type, which is a `while` loop:

-The syntax of a while loop looks like this:
+The syntax of a `while` loop looks like the following:

 ```dart
 void main() {